rnaefe/SakaiAutoAttend/README.md

    npm install
    ```

-3. Configure your class data in `ders.json`.
+3. Configure your class data and Telegram bot in `ders.json`.

 ## Usage